gdhal09/My-Portfolio/index.md

 # Data Science Portfolio
 ---

-### Bike Sharing: Linear Regression Model
+### Bike Sharing: Multiple Linear Regression Model

-Built a Linear Regression model to understand the factors resulting in reduction in sales of bikes.
+The aim here is to build a multiple linear regression model for prediction of demand for shared bikes for a US bike-sharing service provider, **BoomBikes**.
+The business goal here is to understand the various factors resulting in dip in demand for the bike-sharing services post the pandemic and manipulate the business strategy to meet the demand levels and meet the customer’s expectations.

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logi=GitHub)](https://github.com/gdhal09/Bike-Sharing_Linear-Regression)
 <center><img src="assets/img/bikeimages.jpeg"/></center>